Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ## Range (VISIDENT) Indicator

-Displays accurate range information inside of 2 miles (12000') and range/rate information inside of 9000', when lockon exists in VI, B NAR, or B WIDE mode.
+Displays accurate range information inside of 2 miles (12000') and range/rate information inside of 9000', when lock-on exists in VI, B NAR, or B WIDE mode.
 When AIR-GRD is selected, the indicator is disabled.

 ## 8-Day Clock